Restore the Land and Judd’s Plantings

 Approach to trails

 Chinati visitors experience the museum by navigating a network of sidewalks and many informal trails that have emerged organically over years of use.
 These informal paths guide visitors deeper into the land and shape how they view the art and architecture.
 However, recurring pedestrian traffic in the prairie landscape gradually disrupts the grassland ecology, which creates more favorable conditions for emergent species like the acacia and other disturbance-adapted species.
-These acacia persistently create more bare ground and visually disrupt the intended prairie view.
+This acacia persistently creates more bare ground and visually disrupt the intended prairie view.
 The acacia should be systematically and regularly removed to restore views from the paths.

 The master plan suggests the addition of a few new trail connections that support the existing experience and circulation at Chinati.
 By formalizing these additional trails, pedestrian traffic can be managed throughout the land, minimizing disturbance over time.
-These links include a new path between the southernmost barrack and the southern end of Judd’s works in concrete,which also opens up new views.
+These links include a new path between the southernmost barrack and the southern end of Judd’s works in concrete, which also opens up new views.

 Approach to courtyards

-The courtyards within the former barracks, the Arena, the John Chamberlain Building, the Robert Irwin building, and the Locker Plant are intentional outdoor spaces which provide moments of respite and usable exterior space.
+The courtyards within the former barracks, the Arena, the John Chamberlain Building, the Robert Irwin building, and the Locker Plant are intentional outdoor spaces that provide moments of respite and usable exterior space.
 In some cases, they comprise an artwork and are integral to the art within the building.
 Each courtyard has a slightly different pattern of use, which is reflected in its layout and condition.
 The accessible and more heavily used courtyards show areas of bare or compacted soil and unhealthy vegetation.
 The health of the trees and plants should be addressed in the near term, to stabilize the courtyard landscapes.
 This will include covering exposed tree roots with additional soil, replanting bare soil areas, and removing dead or invasive plant material.

 Increase ecological health